JesusRondon2310/NFS-Carbon-Perfomance-Reworking/README.md

 ### ⛔ Distribution Policy

 This mod has no distribution conditions.
 You are free to do whatever you want with it, but if you plan to use it as a base or in mod packs, you must give credit:
-'Example: Based on Platanito22's mod [Nfs Carbon Performance Reworking], Modified by (your name)'
+'Example: Based on Platanito22's mod [NFS Carbon Performance Reworking], Modified by (your name)'

 - **Allowed**:
 - Mod packs and derivatives